-The vast majority of all stops-86 percent-were resolved without a protective pat down (PPD) or any type of pre-arrest search (consent, probable cause, or warrant search) of either a person or property.
+The vast majority of all stops-87 percent-were resolved without a protective pat down (PPD) or any type of pre-arrest search (consent, probable cause, or warrant search) of either a person or property.
+In other words, 13 percent of stops involved contact between an officer and the subject or the subject's property.
 A stop may involve a protective pat down and/or more than one kind of pre-arrest search.

-Of the 14 percent of stops that included any type of pre-arrest search:
+Of the stops that included any type of pre-arrest search:

-- 38% included a protective pat down.
+- 40% included a protective pat down.

-- 29% included a consent search.
+- 28% included a consent search.

-- 30% included a probable cause search.
+- 29% included a probable cause search.

 - 9% included a warrant search.